a2z-ice/async-index-calculator-docker-log-rotate/README.md

 You are ready to go.

-If I had more time I can handle exception from single place for APIs
+If I had more time I can handle exception from single place for all APIs

-Write all unite test case like service and repository instead of only controller
+Write all unite test case like service and repository instead of only trivial controller

+Use standard log like Log4J for logging instead of System.out

+Configuration date from configuration file like application.properties

+Use data validation

+last but not least, I really enjoin the challenge.

+Thanks a lot.